Retire to be beside the seaside

 The capital of this family-friendly, bucket-and-spade island is just five miles south of Cowes and its famous annual sailing regatta.
 Dating back some 800 years, Newport on the Isle of Wight was once a busy port and still retains quaint, narrow streets and a riverside quay.

-Home to Dartmoor National Park, Devon also boasts more than 400 miles of sandy beaches and the UK's first World Biosphere Reserve.
+Home to Dartmoor National Park, Devon also boasts more than 400 miles of superb sandy beaches including Woolacombe, Salcombe and Croyde, as well as the UK's first World Biosphere Reserve.

-Steeped in history and heritage, West Sussex is home to curious museums and ancient sites.
+Steeped in history and heritage, West Sussex is home to curious museums and ancient sites as well as the famous, flamboyant and fun Brighton.
 Explore the art collections on offer at Brighton Museum and Art Gallery, or take a walk along the town's famous pier.